Kiama Seascape Workshop

 We rise before the sun to capture the gentle morning light and the sunrise over the sea.
 After a few hours of shooting, we will break for a rest, with enough time to have the breakfast you probably skipped with your early morning rise.
 At ten am we head to our classroom for our formal training sessions.
 You will have the opportunity to have any and all of your questions answered by Len.

 There are so many coffee shops at our doorstep for you to enjoy over our lunch break.
 Lunch is a time to relax, chat to others in the group or simply enjoy the salty air and sound of the sea.

 After lunch, we download your images.
 You get some time for processing, critiquing and printing your images.
 We end the day of classroom sessions with a critique of your prints.
 This is one of the most important parts of the day, where you get encouragement and feedback on your work.

 The second shoot of the day begins early evening and continues until dusk.
 This is an opportunity to practice the theory and techniques covered during the day in the ever-changing evening light.
 After dark it’s your time to use as you choose: rest, reflect, dine and delight in lovely Kiama.

 WALKING AND WEATHER

 This is a gentle trip, which requires a low level of fitness.
 There will be a small amount of walking to and from shooting locations, occasionally on uneven surfaces with steps and inclines.
-If you have any doubts about your ability, please contact Len directly.
-He is a qualified wilderness guide and will assess your fitness and mobility and find a solution for you.
+If you have any doubts about your fitness ability, please contact Len directly.
+He is a qualified wilderness guide who will assess your mobility and find a solution for you.

 POSSIBLE LOCATIONS AND SHOOTS